muktika1/fetch-ml-apprentice-challenge/README.md

 ### 🧠 Design Choices

+I chose `CrossEntropyLoss` for all three tasks since they are multi-class classification problems, and the loss function accepts raw logits and integer labels directly.
+I used the `Adam` optimizer due to its strong performance on transformer-based models, efficient handling of sparse gradients, and suitability for multi-task fine-tuning without extensive hyperparameter tuning.

 Loss Calculation:

 I computed a separate loss for each task-specific head and combined them using a simple sum.
 In a real-world setup, I might use weighted loss if one task is more important or harder than the others.